 How Does It Work?

 Use our standard template employment contract to put in place a comprehensive and robust contract with your employees.

-Our template contains all of the essential terms you must give to your employees, plus additional clauses to protect the employer against common issues.
+- plus additional clauses to protect the employer against common issues.

 Using our Employment Contract template